tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 running on Docker Swarm, you'll likely have to make minor tweaks.
 Please wave if something isn't clear or you have questions when doing this.

+It seems some people think that the way to use Postgres-XL Docker is to build it themselves from the Compose file.
+This is not the case; the images are published to Docker Hub, and those should normally be used instead.
+There's no need to compile this locally, unless you actually want to develop Postgres-XL Docker (or possibly Postgres-XL) itself.
+The supplied `docker-compose.image.yml` provides an example of how to do this; however, note that the `latest` tag is for testing and caching only; if you install a production database using `latest` or no tag at all, then you are doing it wrong, and your production will break at some point in the future.
+You have been warned. :)

 Note that the `pg_hba.conf` written is wide-open for any user on the backend network; if you use this method, be sure that you trust all users on that network, and isolate client connections using a frontend network.
 Alternatively,